 Mouse Genetics Shared Resource Facility (MGSRF) grants TCI members access to state-of-the-art facilities for the production of transgenic and knockout cancer models in mice, as well as related rodent embryology techniques.

-Facilities in Development
+Cores in Development

-Biorepository & Pathology Core (BPC) brings TCI membersimproved access to solid tumor specimens and tissue acquisition.
+Biorepository & Pathology Core (BPC) brings TCI members improved access to solid tumor specimens and tissue acquisition.
 Services of the BPC include:

 - Collect and store solid tissue from surgical specimens (in excess of that which is required for patient care) to be distributed to investigators fresh, frozen, fixed or otherwise processed to investigator’s specifications.